cakoch10/Generic_Card_Game_Engine/README.md

 # Generic_Card_Game_Engine
 This is a CS 3110 final project.
-We made a generic card game engine that takes a card game represented by a JSON file and runs that card game through the terminal.
+We made a generic card game engine that takes a card game represented by a JSON file and runs that card game through the terminal via a read-eval-play loop (REPL).

-The required packages for our system are: oUnit yojson str
+The required packages for our system are:
+- oUnit
+- yojson
+- str
-ANSITerminal
+- ANSITerminal

-1. Playing a Game
+## Playing a Game
-To access and interact with the REPL, make sure that the game JSON is in the same folder as the rest of the card engine files, and then run 'make play' when you are in the correct directory.
+To access and interact with the REPL, make sure that the game JSON is in the same folder as the rest of the card engine files, and then run `make play` when you are in the correct directory.
+You should be prompted to input the name of the game json you would like to load.
+So, for example, if you wanted to play crazy eights, then you would proceed by typing `crazy8.json`.

-2. Creating a Game (JSON)
+## Creating a Game (JSON)
-For example JSONs, refer to blackjack.json, crazy8.json, and test.json.
+For example JSONs, refer to `blackjack2.json`, `crazy8.json`, and `test.json`.

 The win conditions are certain conditions that, if true, allow a user to win the game.
 The win condition is assigned to whatever player was responsible for making that certain condition true.
 Card points are integer points assigned to specific cards in the 52 card deck.
 And finally, rules are conditions that must